Texas mother missing since 2016 arrested at WakeMed in Raleigh

 That is until this Monday when she was arrested at WakeMed hospital in Raleigh.

-The details behind that arrest are unclear but records show she was brought into jail around 2 p.m.
+The details of that arrest are unclear but records show she was brought into jail around 2 p.m.

 After Boyd's disappearance, a Facebook page was set up, dedicated to finding her.